Legislative Priorities

 Transplant

-Living Donor Protection Act - This legislation prevents certain insurers from discriminating against living organ donors when obtaining or changing their coverage.
+• Living Donor Protection Act (H.R.4583) (S.1552) - This legislation prevents certain insurers from discriminating against living organ donors when obtaining or changing their coverage.
 Specifically, carriers may not deny, cancel, or otherwise impose conditions on policies for life insurance, disability insurance, or long-term care insurance based on an individual's status as a living organ donor.
 The bill also expressly specifies that recovery from organ-donation surgery constitutes a serious health condition that entitles eligible employees to job-protected medical leave.
 In addition, the Department of Health and Human Services (HHS) is also mandated to enhance educational materials about the benefits of and insurance options for living organ donors.

 Cost & Access to Therapeutic Treatments

-Safe Step Act - This bill mandates that group health plans must allow exceptions to their step-therapy protocols for medication under certain conditions.
+• Safe Step Act (H.R.5509) (S.2903) - This bill mandates that group health plans must allow exceptions to their step-therapy protocols for medication under certain conditions.
 Exceptions must be granted if the required treatment proves ineffective, poses a risk of adverse reactions, delays necessary effective treatment, hinders daily functions, or if the patient is stable on their current medication.
 The bill also requires health plans to establish and communicate a clear, accessible process for patients to request these exceptions, detailing the necessary information and criteria.

-Last updated on March 21st, 2025 at 01:26 pm
+Last updated on April 1st, 2026 at 04:48 pm

 cross linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram